 Make a Funeral Program

 Funeral programs help you honor your loved one's memory, as well as give pertinent information about the service.
 A funeral program is a printed document that gives the events of the funeral or memorial service, and celebrates the life and milestones of the deceased.
 Many people choose to make their own funeral programs.
-If you have word processing software and a printer, you can easily create a very special program for your service.
+If you have word processing software and a printer, you can easily create a very special custom funeral program for your service.
 Here are some general instructions to help you make your own funeral program.

 Pick a software program to use.